ziapeltagames/lavender-hack/RULES.md

 # Characters

-_STR_ uses four classes, each of which is a broad archetype: **Strong**, **Wise**, **Deft**, and **Weird**.
+_LHC_ uses four classes, each of which is a broad archetype: **Strong**, **Wise**, **Deft**, and **Weird**.
 The classes map roughly to the B/X idea of warriors, spellcasters, rogues, and weird... doesn't map.
 The classes also have favored attributes: Strong use Strength and Constitution, Wise use Intelligence and Wisdom, Deft use Dexterity and Charisma, and Weird are... weird.

 ### Blather